Layla-Lei/TechAssist.ai/README.md

 8. You will be redirected to /projects/1, click on "Start Project".
 9. Click on pages on the bottom "0" "1" "2"... to browse the project guide!
 <img width="774" alt="截屏2023-11-15 19 21 57" src="https://github.com/Layla-Lei/TechAssist.ai/assets/60533542/0daf691e-63d4-4b8b-9299-a5a0191fd7fa">
+10. See all projects on clicking "Projects" on the header and repeat the same thing!
 ## Develop with Docker

 ```bash